hfp/xconfigure/config/cp2k/README.md

 Here are two ways to build an official release of CP2K using an Intel tool chain:

-* Use the ARCH files from CP2K/intel branch.
+* Use the ARCH files from CP2K/intel fork.
 * Write an own ARCH file.

 LIBXSMM is supported since [CP2K&#160;3.0](https://www.cp2k.org/version_history).
 CP2K&#160;6.1 includes `Linux-x86-64-intel.*` (`arch` directory) as a starting point for writing an own ARCH-file.
 Remember, performance is mostly related to libraries (`-O2` optimizations are sufficient in any case), more important for performance are target-flags such as `-xHost`.
 Prior to Intel Compiler 2018, the flag `-fp-model source` (FORTRAN) and `-fp-model precise` (C/C++) are key for passing CP2K's regression tests.
 Please follow the [official guide](https://www.cp2k.org/howto:compile) and consider the [CP2K Forum](https://groups.google.com/forum/#!forum/cp2k) in case of trouble.
 If an own ARCH file is used or prepared, the LIBXSMM library needs to be built separately.
 Building LIBXSMM is rather simple; to build the master revision: